mthiebaux/ThreeJSdemo/README.md

 ## *Demo Package*

-This package consists of 3 source files which should be dumped directly into a pre-installed Threejs-Boilerplate setup:
+This package consists of 3 primary source files which should be dumped directly into a pre-installed Threejs-Boilerplate setup:

 ```
 ./public/index.html